-- (2) The information set forth is based on a joint filing on Schedule 13G made on February 16, 2016 by Horizon Kinetics LLC ("Horizon"), Kinetics Asset Management, LLC ("Kinetics") and Horizon Asset Management LLC ("HAM").
-According to the Schedule 13G, Horizon has sole voting power and sole dispositive power with respect to 1,615,822 of the Sub-share certificates, Kinetics has sole voting power and sole dispositive power with respect to 944,291 of the Sub-share certificates, and HAM has sole voting power and dispositive power with respect to 616,901 of the Sub-share certificates.
-The filing indicates that Horizon is a holding company and Kinetics and HAM are investment advisers and that the Sub-share certificates were not acquired and are not held for the purpose of, or with the effect of, changing or influencing the control of the Trust and were not acquired and are not held in connection with, or as a participant in, any transaction having that purpose or effect. - (b) Security Ownership of Management: The following table sets forth information as to equity securities (Certificates of Proprietary Interest and Sub-share Certificates) beneficially owned directly or indirectly by all Trustees, naming them, and by all Trustees and executive officers of the registrant, as a group:
+(1) The information set forth is based on a joint filing on Schedule 13D/A No.1 made on December 8, 2016 by Horizon Kinetics LLC ("Horizon"), Kinetics Asset Management, LLC ("Kinetics"), Horizon Asset Management LLC ("HAM") and Kinetics Advisors, LLC ("Advisors").
+According to the filing, Horizon has shared voting power and shared dispositive power with respect to 1,700,782 of the Sub-share certificates, Kinetics has sole voting power and sole dispositive power with respect to 891,139 of the Sub-share certificates, HAM has sole voting power and dispositive power with respect to 50,914 of the Sub-share certificates.
+The filing indicates that Horizon is a holding company and Kinetics, HAM and Advisors are investment advisers and that the Sub-share certificates were acquired for investment purposes and that Horizon, Kinetics, HAM and Advisors plans or proposals which would be related to or would result in and of the matters described in Items 4(a)-(j) of the instructions to Schedule 13D.

-Amount and Nature
+(b) Security Ownership of Management: The following table sets forth information as to equity securities (Certificates of Proprietary Interest and Sub-share Certificates) beneficially owned directly or indirectly by all Trustees, naming them, and by all Trustees and executive officers of the registrant, as a group:

-Name of of Ownership Percent

-Title and Class (1) Beneficial Owner on February 16, 2016 of Class

-Sub-share certificates: Maurice Meyer III 74,750(2) Sub-share certificates: John R. Norris III 1,000 Sub-share certificates: James K. Norwood 1,600 Sub-share certificates: David M. Peterson 50 Sub-share certificates: Robert J. Packer Sub-share certificates: All Trustees and Officers as a Group 77,400
+Name of Amount and Nature Percent Title and Class (1) Name of Beneficial Owner of Ownership on February 16, 2017 of Class Sub-share certificates: Maurice Meyer III 72,425 (2) Sub-share certificates: John R. Norris III 1,000 Sub-share certificates: David E. Barry Sub-share certificates: Tyler Glover Sub-share certificates: Robert J. Packer Sub-share certificates: All Trustees and Officers as a Group 73,425